October Health – 2025 Report

 -

-Support Groups: Facilitate the creation of support groups for individuals with chronic illnesses to share experiences and coping strategies.
+Social Support Networks: Foster the development of support groups for those affected by chronic illnesses to share experiences and coping strategies within communities.

 What can businesses do to assist their employees?